adrianmoya/es-docs.behat.org/en/cookbook/intercepting_the_redirections.rst

 .. note::

-    You can only access the profiler when using the GoutteDriver or the SymfonyDriver which are based on the Symfony BrowserKit component.
+    You can only intercept the redirections when using the GoutteDriver or the SymfonyDriver which are based on the Symfony BrowserKit component.
     You will need to tag your scenario so that the `goutte` or the `symfony` session is used.